 Figure 42 EGI OLA and SLA scheme

-shows the SLA/OLA framework.
-EGI centrally agrees the SLA with the research communities, liaising with the NGIs/EIROs and the resources centres The outputs of this internal negotiation are the VO-specific OLAs who are extending the RC OLA and RP OLA, these documents support the VO SLA, ensuring that the targets of this last agreement are fulfilled by the service providers.
+The figure above illustrates the process to negotiate the SLAs/OLAs that engages providers, EGI.eu and the research communities..
+EGI negotiates centrally the SLA with the research communities, liaising with the NGIs/EIROs and the resources centres The outputs of this internal negotiation are the VO-specific OLAs who are extending the RC OLA and RP OLA, these documents support the VO SLA, ensuring that the targets of this last agreement are fulfilled by the service providers.

 Another area the project has been improving is suppliers and customer relationship management where suppliers and customers for each service have been identified and unified approach has been defined to manage performance, satisfaction and complains.

-To support production tools release and deployment process a new procedure is in preparation which aims to define steps which needs to be performed before new release of services under Software and Service Platforms category can be introduced into production infrastructure.
-Thanks to this procedure it will be ensured that each release is properly tested and documented, and will not impact the Infrastructure in negative way.
+To support production tools release and deployment process a new procedure is in preparation which aims to define steps that needs to be performed before new release of services under Software and Service Platforms category can be introduced into production infrastructure.
+Thanks to this procedure it will be ensured that each release is properly tested and documented, and will not impact the Infrastructure in a negative way.

-In next year EGI will work towards implementation of remaining processes defined in FitSM standard:
+In the coming year EGI will work towards implementation of the remaining processes defined in the FitSM standard: